Written Communications Your English Teacher Would Love

 I am going to make an assumption that if you are reading a marketing blog, you are looking for ways to improve your marketing efforts.
 One of those improvements is to use written communications through social media to connect ourselves with people we have not met in person.
 I would like to postulate that marketing done correctly promotes your best side.
 It shows your best face to the world.
 Proper use of language in your written communications is the key to this part of your marketing effort.
 This week, I received 3 letters through LinkedIn which did not do any of the senders any favors toward making a positive impression.
 In fact, only one of them received a return email from me.

-In Linkedin, I have about 1500 connections, roughly 1/3 of whom I have not met.
+On Linkedin, I have about 3500 connections, roughly 2/3 of whom I have not met.
 When I get a new request, I take a look at their profile and send them my Standard Response.
 I use a couple of standard responses because, a) it is easy and b) to just hit YES in response to the connection is not helping me begin to build a relationship with my connections.

 The first one: